-Following the maintenance guidelines in the Cummins Operation & Maintenance Manual recommendations for the engine will help to extend engine life and improve performance, resulting in cost efficient operations.
+The maintenance guidelines in the Cummins Operation & Maintenance Manual are the recommendations for the engine to extend the engine life and improve performance, resulting in cost efficient operations.
 A good maintenance schedule begins with a daily awareness of the engine and its various systems.

-A high grade 15W-40 multiviscosity heavy duty lubricating oil meeting Cummins Engineering Specification CES 20071 or CES 20076, or American Petroleum Institute (API) specification CH-4 that can be used as an alternative to CES 20071 is recommended.
-API CG-4 is acceptable and should not exceed 75% of the standard drain interval.
+A high grade 15W-40 multi-viscosity heavy duty lubricating oil meeting Cummins Engineering Specification CES 20071 or CES 20076, American Petroleum Institute (API) specification CH-4 which can be used as an alternative to CES 20071 is recommended.
+Lubricating oils meeting API CG-4 specifications may be used at a reduced drain interval.
+The engine uses Pennzoil 15W-40 heavy duty engine lubricating oil that meets Cummins specifications.
 A critical factor in maintaining engine performance and durability is the use of high grade multigrade lubricating oil and strict adherence to the maintenance service intervals.